havarddj/typst-preview.el/README.md

 -   [ ] Ensure that slides work properly
 -   [x] Put sample config with typst-lsp and typst-ts-mode in configuration sample
 -   [x] Fix stop-process issue
+-   [ ] Build more robust restart functionality
+-   [ ] Option for pinning main document on a per-file basis
+-   [ ] Add dark mode option
+-   [x] Fix global-minor-mode?
+-   [ ] Clear variables after stopping
+-   [ ] When buffer closed, remove from list of active files